-In order to map your custom fields you need to go to Users Insights > Custom Fields.
+To map your custom fields, you need to go to Users Insights > Custom Fields.
 In there you can add the Name and key so you can use them when filtering and exporting your data.

 The “key” needs to be exactly the same key used by WooCommerce (or any other plugin you are mapping).
 Thus, to avoid typos we’ll use the Extended CRM For Users Insights plugin that you can download for free.

 This plugin will add a select field for the keys, so you can just scroll through all current keys for your custom fields and just select one of them.
 Now let’s map them all:

 In our example, we are going to mainly use the billing_country and billing_city fields mapped to a “Country” and “City” field names correspondingly.